How Soon Can You Get Pregnant After a Vasectomy Reversal?

 Your Body Needs Time

-After a vasectomy reversal, it can take months for sperm count to go back to normal.
-Three months after the reversal, there should be sperm in the ejaculate.
-If not, another procedure may be needed to correct any blockages.
+After a vasectomy reversal, it usually takes 3 months for sperm count to return to normal.
+If there is not sperm in the ejaculate after three months, another procedure may be needed to correct any blockages.
 Plus, just because sperm is present, it doesn’t mean there’s a normal amount of it.
 Your body may need some time to recover from the reversal and get back to pre-vasectomy sperm numbers.

-Getting pregnant after a vasectomy reversal can take around six to twelve months.
+Getting pregnant after a vasectomy reversal can take around 6-12 months.
 On average, men replenish their sperm reserves every three to four months, and it can take a couple of turnovers for sperm count to go back to normal.
 While it’s possible to get pregnant within a few months, it isn’t the norm.

 You’ll want to monitor your sperm throughout the conception process by attending follow-up visits with your vasectomy doctor, who will assess your sperm and create a personalized plan for you and your partner.
 If you have frequent intercourse during peak ovulation and confirm you have a regular sperm count but still don’t conceive after six months, your doctor may suggest additional fertility testing.